Academic Program

 List of 4 items.

-• Grade 9: Global History 1 and 2
+• Grade 9: Global History: 1700-1945

 How do we know what we know about the past?
-This course examines the power and the limits of the historical method through an exploration of the emergence of the modern world.
-Students will learn to analyze change and continuity within and between historical periods and evaluate how historical events and developments were shaped by unique circumstances of time, place, and context.
-Topics include the “Atlantic World,” global slave systems, the Enlightenment, the French and Haitian Revolutions, Latin American independence movements, the Industrial Revolution, and Imperialism and Colonialism.
+This course examines the power and the historical method through an exploration of the emergence of the modern world from 1700 to 1945.
+Students will learn to analyze change and continuity within and between historical periods; evaluate how historical events and developments were shaped by unique circumstances of time, place, and context.
+With an emphasis on primary sources, students will learn to analyze sources using historical thinking strategies in order to explain what happened in the past and determine its significance for the present.
+A key feature of this course is a research project that invites students to develop a well-reasoned thesis and supporting evidence in response to a self-generated historical question.
+Throughout the course, we build towards this culminating paper, by practicing historical research skill and asking students to consider multiple perspectives, draw defensible conclusions, and address counter-claims.
+Topics include the “Atlantic World,” global slave systems, the Enlightenment, the French and Haitian Revolutions, Latin American independence movements, the Industrial Revolution, Imperialism and Colonialism, the origins of World War I, the global Great Depression, and World War II.

 Global History 3 begins with the challenges of establishing peace and global recovery in the wake of World War II.
 We examine the aspirations of the Universal Declaration of Human Rights, approved in 1948 by the General Assembly of the newly created United Nations.
 The principles outlined in this document guide our analysis of post- WWII anti-colonial movements as well as the impact of late - 20th and early 21st century globalization on human experiences.
 A major part of this semester- long course will consider the demands for independence and for human rights by historically oppressed voices.
 We will explore the challenges underlying the establishment of new nation-states across the Middle East, Asia, and Africa during the Cold War era.
 Students will also investigate how voices for democracy in China and Eastern Europe contributed to the fall of the Berlin Wall and the demise of the Soviet Union.
 The multiple dimensions of identity, economics, environment, human migration, and public health will inform our culminating study of topics related to 21st century globalization.
 Throughout the semester, students will continue to develop their critical thinking, research, and writing skills by evaluating diverse sources of evidence, identifying missing voices commonly omitted from the historical narrative, posing critical thinking questions, and considering the role of civic engagement in providing solutions to human rights issues.
 The course will culminate with a research-based project and collaborative activity in which students will deliberate on solutions to current global challenges and conflicts.